 This to Lord Lucca Vescucci of Verezzo

 So it is that Luccini now finds itself playing host to an expensive army of Arabyans it could well do without.
-Of course, King Ferronso cannot risk refusing their pay, for the consequences could be ruinous.
-Such men would not hesitate to extract by cruel force all that they were owed, and more besides, tearing the city apart in the process.
+Of course, King Ferronso cannot risk refusing to pay them, for the consequences could be ruinous.
+Such men would not hesitate to extract, by cruel force, all that they were owed, and more besides, in the process likely to tear the city apart.
 As the boy king’s own militia forces are greatly outnumbered by these mercenaries, then he could not hope to use them to maintain order.
-In the dark hours of night, when many Luccinans are red faced and reeling in flickering light of the tavern fires, it is a common joke that soon there will be a Caliphate here in Tilea, just like in ancient times, and that all native born inhabitants are doomed to become little more than slaves to their new masters.
+In the dark hours of night, when many Luccinans are red-faced and reeling in the flickering light of the tavern fires, it is a common joke that soon there will be a Caliphate here in Tilea, just like in ancient times, and that all native born inhabitants are doomed to become little more than slaves to their new masters.

-Merchants and traders vied for his attention, for there is profit to be made in the supplying of well-paid mercenaries’ wants.
-These are not only Tilean merchants, however, but ever more of his own countrymen, who have no doubt found it much easier than previously to trade with Luccini, now that an entire army of Arabyans are quartered there.
+Merchants and traders vied for his attention, for there is profit to be made in the supplying of well-paid mercenaries’ wants and desires.
+These are not only Tilean merchants, however, but ever more of his own countrymen, who no doubt now find it much easier to trade with Luccini, what with such a host of Arabyans quartered there.

-I cannot say for certain, as such men as these have no reason to converse with the likes of me, and I have not a word of their strange tongue, but it seems to me that a general as experienced as Mamidous would not sit idly as time passed, knowing that when the terms of his contract end the Luccinans will try every way possible to cease paying him.
+I cannot say for certain, as such men as these have no reason to converse with the likes of me, and I possess not a single word of their strange tongue, but it seems to me that a general as experienced as Mamidous would not sit idly as time passed, knowing that when his contract ends the Luccinans will surely be glad to cease paying him.
 Perhaps he is already considering how to extract more money from them at that time, in return for their continued protection (no longer against greenskins but against his own soldiers)?
-Or perhaps he is already involved in negotiations with another Tilean state, or even a more distant realm, in order to acquire a new contract?
-It must be considered possible, however, especially in light of the rather more significant threat to the north, that whatever his current dealings, Mamidous intends at the first hint of real trouble, to return whence he came.
+Perhaps he is already involved in negotiations with another Tilean state, or an even more distant realm, in order to acquire a new contract?
+It must be considered possible, however, especially in light of the significant threat to the north, that whatever his current dealings, Mamidous might intend, at the first hint of real trouble, to return whence he came.

-Unwilling to tarry where I could learn little else, I made arrangements to journey to the city of Remas by way of the sea.
-Being well travelled I know better than to put much stock in mariners’ tales, yet upon several occasions I heard the sailors talk of unusual sightings at sea.
-I made a point of questioning as many as possible and came to the conclusion that it is more likely than not that there is truth in what they said.
-They have espied with their own eyes, and on more than one occasion, ratto uomo slave galleys, of massive size and usually in groups of no less than half a dozen.
+Unwilling to tarry where I could learn little more, I made arrangements to journey to the city of Remas by way of the sea.
+Being well travelled I know better than to put much stock in mariners’ tales, yet upon several occasions I heard the sailors talk of unusual sightings.
+I made a point of questioning as many as possible, so as to compare their accounts, and came to the conclusion that it is more likely than not that there is truth in what they said.
+They have espied with their own eyes, and on several many occasions, ratto uomo slave galleys, of massive size and usually in groups of no less than half a dozen.
 These sightings occurred upon the Tilean Sea, and even close to the coast.
 No one claimed to have been attacked, but several muttered about ships going missing and glimpses of scuttling spies sneaking about in the docks.
-As to whether these events are due to another civil war amongst the ratmen, or preparations for some other enterprise, I know not, nor was there any reason to suspect anything in particular.
+As to whether these events are due to another civil war among the ratmen, or preparations for some newly wicked enterprise, I know not, nor was there any reason to suspect anything in particular.
 Nevertheless, it seems to me that you ought to be informed.

-Upon arrival in Remas I was surprised to discover no sign of the legions of crusaders I had expected.
+Upon arrival in Remas I was surprised to discover no sign of the legions of holy warriors I had expected.
 In truth, however, I think it unlikely that any who do intend to respond to the arch lector’s call can have both mustered together and completed the journey in the short time available.
 As for the Remans, if I may venture my own humble analogy, it seems to me that they are like actors before a play begins.
 Many speak of those who are coming, alive and undead, as if they are the heroes and villains who shall take to the stage.
-They are much busied with fashioning the stage for the drama, repairing the city’s ancient defences and practicing their military drill and postures from the earliest hour of daylight.
-Martial law reigns in the streets, which swarm with the provost’s officers and common informers, in readiness perhaps for the rowdy crowds of crusaders who will surely come to play their parts.
-Furthermore – as you so wisely suggested to me before my departure – it is indeed the case that the arch lector of the Church of Morr once again rules supreme in the city, wholly governing matters military, civil and spiritual.
+They are much busied with fashioning the set for the drama, repairing the city’s ancient defences and practicing their military drill and postures from the earliest hour of the day.
+Martial law reigns in the streets, which swarm with the provost’s officers and common informers, in readiness perhaps for the rowdy crowds of holy warriors expected shortly.
+Furthermore – as you so wisely predicted to me before my departure – it is indeed the case that the arch lector of the Church of Morr once again rules supreme in the city, wholly governing matters military, civil and spiritual.
 He has become director of all.

-I was intrigued to learn that in response to the great emergency the renowned artist Angelo da Leoni had laid down his brushes and turned his famous intelligence to the matter of engines of war once again, as he did in his more youthful years.
-Eager to see exactly what he was working on, I made my way to his workshop where I unsurprisingly discovered that already the great inventor’s efforts were being encouraged by the arch lector, for palace guardsmen guarded the workshop and yard in which da Leoni laboured.
+I was intrigued to learn that in response to the great emergency the renowned maestro Angelo da Leoni had laid down his painting brushes and turned his famous intelligence to the matter of engines of war once again, as he did in his more youthful years.
+Eager to see exactly what he was working upon, I made my way to his workshop where (unsurprisingly) I discovered that already the great inventor’s efforts were being encouraged by the arch lector, for palace guardsmen guarded the workshop and yard in which da Leoni laboured.

 Not that the guards were particularly keen to keep the maestro’s work secret, rather to ensure simply that he could go about it undisturbed.
-In fact, they were happy that those who came might look through the open gates to see the efforts being made, and indeed the city’s streets are already rife with gossip about the deadly engine and how exactly it would help defeat the foe.
-Such news helps raise the people’s spirits, and no doubt the arch lector intended from the start that it should do so.
+In fact, they were happy that those who came might look through the open gates to observe the efforts being made, and indeed the city’s streets are already rife with gossip about the deadly engine and how exactly it will help defeat the foe.
+Such debate raises the people’s spirits, and no doubt the arch lector intended from the start that it should do so.
 I myself cannot claim to have the mechanical understanding to guess at the workings of the machine, so I will simply explain what I saw.

 The machine itself had a heart of iron, enclosed in a growing case of timber.
-Massive wheels lay strewn about the yard, presumably yet to be attached, although some wheels where of solid iron and like unto those contained within the workings of a clock, though upon a much larger scale.
-I saw no sign of armament, neither artillery pieces nor rams nor even a platform upon which fighting men might be carried, and although it is probable such things will be added later, I would not dare to suggest that they most definitely will.
+Large wheels lay strewn about the yard, presumably yet to be attached, although some wheels where of solid iron, akin to those contained within the workings of a clock, though bigger by far than any I have ever seen.
+I could discern no sign of armament, neither artillery pieces nor rams nor even a platform upon which fighting men might be carried.
+Although it is probable such things will be added later, I would not dare to suggest that they most definitely will.
 For all I know, some sort of flail is to be fashioned, or perhaps a concoction of scything blades, like those described in the stories of goblin pump wagons, so that it can cut a swathe of destruction through the enemy’s ranks and files.
 Certainly, the people of Remas seem happy to make all of these suggestions and more.

 My eyes lingered upon what I presumed to be the driving part of this machine.
 It consists of a great, iron kettle, shaped somewhat like a large barrel, out of which sprout arms, wheels and stove-like extensions.
-I saw no tiller, nor any obvious harness for a team of horses, but instead what I supposed was a form of steering wheel.
-It seemed to me that the whole was some time from completion, although I cannot say whether more work is being done elsewhere, behind closed doors, so that like a firearm is composed of the joining of barrel, stock and lock, perhaps several parts will come together quite quickly to complete this machine.
+I saw no tiller, nor any obvious harness for a team of horses, but instead what I supposed was a form of windlass or capstan, despite the lack of any evident cable to wind.
+It seemed to me that the whole was some time from completion, although I cannot say whether more work is being done elsewhere, behind closed doors, so that like a firearm is composed of the joining of barrel, stock and lock, perhaps several parts will come together quite quickly to complete this novelty.

-I shall remain here in Remas into the spring, all the better to observe how the great crusade fares, and I will, at every opportunity, send letters to you concerning developments.
+I shall remain here in Remas into the spring, all the better to observe how the great holy war fares, and I will, at every opportunity, send letters to you concerning developments.

-I remain you most loyal and obedient servant.
+I remain your most loyal and obedient servant.